 How Do I Pay Income Tax and National Insurance?

-If you are employed, you pay it through a system called Pay As You Earn (PAYE) – a term I am sure you have heard banded around before.
-Well, PAYE is basically used to collect your Income Tax and National Insurance contributions.
+If you are employed, you pay it through a system called Pay As You Earn (PAYE) which is used to collect your Income Tax and National Insurance contributions.
 Your employer deducts these contributions from your wages and pension.

 You pay tax and NI throughout the whole year, every single time you are paid, instead of in one lump sum.
-Then, at the end of the year you will get something called a P60 which details the total amounts paid to you, and deducted from you – like a receipt.
+Then, at the end of the year you will get something called a P60 which details the total amounts paid to you, as well as deducted from you, like a receipt.

 If you are self-employed, you will be asked to take part in self-assessment and pay the amounts you owe directly.
 For more information see www.hmrc.gov.uk

 Most of us (go on, admit it) will go through life, never quite knowing exactly where all our hard-earned cash ends up.
-Well to offer a very brief explanation; the money from our Income Tax and National Insurance contributions both go straight into central government.
-It is a common misconception that National Insurance pays exclusively for our pensions and health, when in actual fact; it all goes into the same pot for government expenditure.
+But to offer a very brief explanation, the money from our Income Tax and National Insurance contributions both go straight into central government.
+It is a common misconception that National Insurance pays exclusively for our pensions and health, when in actual fact it all goes into the same pot for government expenditure.

 We essentially get our taxes back in the form of government spending.
 This covers numerous key features of our everyday life including the environment, our streets, order and safety, running government, defence, health, helping others, culture, education, running the country and social systems.